 They say your journey starts once you decide to take one!
-To help you get excited and prepared for your Fresco Tour, we’ve developed a list of some of our favorite books.
+To help you get excited and prepared for your Fresco Tour, we've developed a list of some of our favorite books and we've thrown in a few films too.
 Start your adventure!

 The Story of Spain by Mark R. Williams: “By far the best introduction for students in English to Spain's history and culture...” - Paul Smith, Professor Emeritus, Department of Spanish, U.C.L.A.

 The New Spaniards by John Hooper: “Hooper . . . not only knows where Spain has been in recent decades and centuries, but he also has an impressively authoritative view of where exactly it is today and where it is headed.” - The Washington Post

 Iberia by James A. Michener: “Massive, beautiful...Unquestionably some of the best writing on Spain...The best that Mr. Michener has ever done on any subject...Stunning...Memorable.” - THE WALL STREET JOURNAL

 Spain by Jan Morris: “Passionate, evocative and beautifully written, Spain is a companion to the country: its people, its history - and its character.” - Amazon.com

 Michelin: North West Spain, Galicia: An excellent map of the area where we will be walking on the Camino de Santiago.

 Michelin Spain & Portugal Map: Another great map of the area where we will be walking the Camino de Santiago.